jesusoterogomez/react-notify-toast/README.md

 ## Manual closing

-The notification can be programmatically closed using the `close` function, for example, in the click handler of a button in the notification:
+The notification can be programmatically closed using the `hide` function, for example, in the click handler of a button in the notification:

 ```jsx
 notify.show(